 In the beginning, as Treasurer, Rev. Smith had to sign every passbook.
 The people wanting to join often visited his home (which was located at 9 Main St., St. Ann’s Bay) to pay the entrance fee and collect their books.
 At the time, there was only one employee and a one room office, which was located at the back of the People’s Cooperative Bank (where Mr. Leyland Walker was manager at the time) on Main Street until the 1970s when the move to Bravo Street took place.
 It was only that one employee that was paid.
 Mr. Leyland Walker, Rev. Reynold Smith, Mr. Clevie Smith, Mr. Roland McPherson and other volunteers recruited members from all over the parish of St. Ann, as well as served on committees and the Board.

 In 1971, the Credit Union had 2000 members, and by this time they outgrew the one room and moved to 12 Bravo Street, which over time also proved to be too small for the fast growing Credit Union.
 By that time most Kaiser Bauxite and Reynolds Bauxite employees were using payroll deductions to save and repay loans.
 The Credit Union’s Board then decided to purchase the adjoining property, and build the structure that now houses the Head Office of First Regional Co-operative Credit Union at 14 Bravo Street, St. Ann’s Bay.

-In 1983 the member count for the St. Ann Co-operative Credit Union stood at 18,000; today, First Regional Co-operative Credit Union boasts over 76,000 members.
+In 1983 the member count for the St. Ann Co-operative Credit Union stood at 18,000.
+A few short years later, First Regional Co-operative Credit Union boasted over 76,000 members.

 The St. Mary Co-operative Credit Union